After studying to become an electronic engineer Adriaan van Oosterom

 In September 2003 he was invited to join the Department of Cardiology of the Centre Hospitalier Universitaire Vaudois (CHUV), Lausanne; Switzerland, where he was subsequently appointed Professor of Experimental Cardiology.
 From his base at the Institute of Signal Processing of the Ecole Polytechnique Fédérale de Lausanne (EPFL) he was involved in research on the electric activity of the heart, with special focus on atrial fibrillation.

-After his retirement in September 2009 van Oosterom returned to the Netherlands, where he is currently involved in the completion of a number of the projects initiated in Lausanne.
+After his retirement in September 2009 van Oosterom returned to the Netherlands, where he collaborated in scientific projects on the inverse problem of electrocardiology.

-Thom Oostendorp is a research professor at the Donders Center
+Thom Oostendorp is an associate professor at the Donders Institute

 University in Nijmegen, the Netherlands.